godotengine/godot-docs/getting_started/step_by_step/ui_game_user_interface.rst

-Now that you've nailed the basics, we're going to see how to build a game Graphical User Interface (GUI) with reusable UI components: a life bar, an energy bar, and bomb and rupee counters.
+Now that you've nailed the basics, we're going to see how to build a game Graphical User Interface (GUI) with reusable UI components: a life bar, an energy bar, and bomb and emerald counters.
 By the end of this tutorial, you'll have a game GUI, ready to control with GDscript or VisualScript:

 .. figure:: ./img/ui_gui_design_final_result.png